open-policy-agent/opa/docs/content/extensions.md

 [github.com/open-policy-agent/opa/runtime#RegisterPlugin](https://godoc.org/github.com/open-policy-agent/opa/runtime#RegisterPlugin)
 inside your main function.

+### Plugin Status
+The plugin may (optionally) report its current status to the plugin Manager via the `plugins.Manager#UpdatePluginStatus` API.

+> If no status is provided the plugin is assumed to be working OK.

+Typically the plugin should report `StatusNotReady` at creation time and update to `StatusOK` (or `StatusErr`) when appropriate.

 ### Putting It Together

 The example below shows how you can implement a custom [Decision Logger](../management/#decision-logs)